kwangiit/matrix_v2/README.md

                 (1) go to the MATRIX src directory: cd $dir/matrix_v2/matrix/src (2) run MATRIX scheduler: ./scheduler the_matrix_config_file
                 (3) run MATRIX client: ./client the_matrix_config_file

-Tips: it is better to write a script to run MATRIX automatically, especially for multiple nodes
 ===============================================================================

 ===============================================================================